RedwoodJS 4

 01:29:19 - Nick Taylor

-Cool.
-Cool.
+Cool, cool.
 No, that's awesome.
 Well, we're pretty much at time.
 I just want to thank both of you.
 And Anthony, apologies for the audio issue I had with you at the beginning.
 It's still not resolved.
 I did a hack to get it working so we could at least talk, but I'm going to have to sort that out.
 But no, this was super cool.
-Thanks again for all this info on the new V4, the Vite support.
-If you.
-If you're using Redwood, check that out because you'll definitely get faster dev environment going and faster builds too, I imagine.
+Thanks again for all this info on the new v4, the Vite support.
+If you're using Redwood, check that out, because you'll definitely get a faster dev environment going, and faster builds too, I imagine.
 I'm just gonna drop a link to Redwood again and to each of yours.
-I know you're not really on socials, but there's just drop the link where people can find you.
-Dom and Anthony, I dropped your Twitter because that's basically people can go there and they can find every place.
-Place you're at.
-Basically.
-Yeah.
-I guess.
-Before we go, I don't know if you have any.
-Anything you want to kind of end off with, but if not, totally cool, it's just calling it here.
+I know you're not really on socials, but I'll just drop the links where people can find you.
+Dom and Anthony, I dropped your Twitter because people can go there and find every place you're at, basically.
+Before we go, I don't know if you have anything you want to end off with, but if not, totally cool, just calling it here.

 01:30:22 - Dom Saadi